awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-functions.html)
 Download the AWS IoT Greengrass Machine Learning SDK for Python from the following locations:
-+ The **Software** page of the AWS IoT console\.
++ The **Software** page of the AWS IoT Core console\.
 + The [AWS IoT Greengrass Machine Learning SDK](what-is-gg.md#gg-ml-sdk-download) downloads\.

-**AWS SDK**  <a name="lambda-sdks-aws"></a>
+**AWS SDKs**  <a name="lambda-sdks-aws"></a>
 Enables local Lambda functions to make direct calls to AWS services, such as Amazon S3, DynamoDB, AWS IoT, and AWS IoT Greengrass\.
-When you use the AWS IoT Greengrass Core SDK and the AWS SDK in the same package, make sure that your Lambda functions use the correct namespaces\.
+To use an AWS SDK in a Greengrass Lambda function, you must include it in your deployment package\.
+When you use the AWS SDK in the same package as the AWS IoT Greengrass Core SDK, make sure that your Lambda functions use the correct namespaces\.
 Greengrass Lambda functions can't communicate with cloud services when the core is offline\.
-Download the AWS SDK from the [ Getting Started Resource Center](https://aws.amazon.com/getting-started/tools-sdks/)\.
+Download the appropriate AWS SDKs from the [ Getting Started Resource Center](https://aws.amazon.com/getting-started/tools-sdks/)\.

 For more information about creating a deployment package, see [Create and Package a Lambda Function](create-lambda.md) in the Getting Started tutorial or [Creating a Deployment Package](https://docs.aws.amazon.com/lambda/latest/dg/deployment-package-v2.html) in the *AWS Lambda Developer Guide*\.